 Skip to Content

-Install a Private Agent Group in Kubernetes Using Helm
+Install a Jitterbit private agent group in Kubernetes using Helm

 Introduction

-A group of Harmony Private Agents can be configured to be auto-registering and autoscaling by using Kubernetes.
-This page describes how to configure a group of Private Agents using Kubernetes and Helm.
+A group of Jitterbit private agents can be configured to be auto-registering and autoscaling by using Kubernetes.
+This page describes how to configure a group of private agents using Kubernetes and Helm.

 Important